 - i.
 Company have filed quarterly returns/statement with Banks and same are in agreement with the books of accounts.
 There are no material discrepancies found. - ii.
 Working capital facilities are secured by hypothecation of Inventory & Trade receivable. - iii.
 The Company has availed working capital facilities from Banks aggregating to Rs.
-15.42 Crores with the interest rates which are linked to Repo rate with spread ranging from 0% p.a. to 2% p.a.
+5 Crores (March 31, 2024 Rs.
+15.42 Crores) with the interest rates which are linked to Repo rate with spread ranging from 0% p.a. to 2% p.a. - iv.
+The Company has availed inter corporate deposit from holding company aggregating to Rs.
+20 Crores (March 31, 2024 Rs.
+Nil Crores) with the interest rates of 8.15% and repayable within 3 to 6 months from date of availment.